grumpypixel/msfs2020-gopilot/README.md

 ## GoPilot command-line options

-You can run the GoPilot with the following options:
+You can run GoPilot with the following options:

 * Connection Name: --name <YOUR_CONNECTION_NAME> (default: "GoPilot")
 * DLL Search Path: --searchpath <PATH_TO_SIMCONNECT_DLL> (default: ".")